 Neither Josiah’s father nor his grandfather had worshipped God, so for Josiah to worship God, he had to specifically choose to “turn to the Lord”.

 If he was such an outstanding person, surely he would have had a massive effect on the nation?
 It appears not.
 Instead, in the very next verse after this praise of Josiah, we read:

 “Still the Lord did not turn from the burning of his great wrath, by which his anger was kindled against Judah, because of all the provocations with which Manasseh had provoked him.”

 King Manasseh’s behaviour had guaranteed the destruction of the kingdom of Judah.
 He had made evil easy and popular, but goodness difficult and dangerous.

 So, did Josiah have any long-term effect on his kingdom at all?

 I think the answer is yes he did, but only with individuals.
 Here are my reasons for saying this.

-Events that happen today can have a significant effect for the current generation and the next generation – or even much longer at times.
+Events that happen today can have a significant effect on the current generation and the next generation – or even much longer at times.
 Sometimes the long-term effects are good, but more often they are bad.
-Josiah’s enthusiasm for God had an effect on some of the children born during his reign, including the major prophets Daniel and Ezekiel.
+Josiah’s enthusiasm for God probably had an effect on some of the children born during his reign, including the major prophets Daniel and Ezekiel.
 Josiah helped to make goodness easier, which should be the aim of every leader everywhere.

 Do you help to make goodness easier in your family and among your friends?